aspose-cells/Aspose.Cells-API-References/french/python-net/aspose.cells.drawing/listbox/is_same_setting/_index.md

 is_root: false
 ---
 ##  is_same_setting(obj) {#any}
-Retourne si la forme est la même.
+Renvoie si la forme est identique.

 ###  Retour